 The registered provider and person in charge had systems to keep the residents in the centre safe.
-The residents were observed to appear comfortable in their home.
-There was evidence that incidents were appropriately managed and responded to.
+The residents were observed to appear relaxed and content in their home.
 Formal safeguarding plans were in place for identified safeguarding concerns.
 Staff were found to be knowledgeable in relation to keeping the residents safe and reporting allegations of abuse.